Home Family Art Homemade Frugal Living Travel

 • Water 3 pints

 Simmer on medium heat for 30 minutes, the idea is to simmer it down to one quart.
 Once it's reached one quart, turn off the heat and add two large iced tea bags.
 Let this sit for at least 30 minutes.
 Strain the spices and remove tea bags.
-This should finish as one quarter of Chia Tea.
+This should finish as one quart of Chia Tea.
+Sometimes it's one quart + one cup which is nice because then I can drink one cup right away and still feel like I have a full jar for later.

 I buy ginger and turmeric in bulk and freeze it.
 Microwave for 10 seconds to thaw and then peel.